 Your bank will require that you obtain, and, typically, pay for, title insurance backing up your legal ownership of the property.
 Whether or not you're using bank financing or not, it's prudent to this insurance in place.
 The most careful title search can fail to turn up easements, liens, or other encumbrances that could make your land unmarketable in the future or significantly impair its market value.

 Virtually all title insurance is written by national title insurance firms.
 Review the report before the closing.
 If problems are indicated, for example, a mechanics' lien that nobody remembered to remove from title when a contractor's bill for installing a border fence was finally paid, you want as much time as possible to resolve them.

 You can close your purchase of vacant land either "in person," "in escrow," or virtually, depending on the convenience of the buyer, the seller, the broker and the bank.

 An in-person closing means that every party to the transaction or that person's representative appears in person, usually at the registry office at which the deed and other closing documents will be recorded.
 That allows you to run title down to that very moment and complete the closing on the spot: You have the confidence and the satisfaction of knowing you own what you just paid for.

 Real estate closings can seem mechanical.
-But careful review of the documents that will be executed at the closing, and the assurance that those documents are properly recorded, will give you the confidence that you’re actually getting what you purchased and that some technical error won’t deprive you of something you've worked hard to achieve.
+But careful review of the documents that will be executed at the closing, and the assurance that those documents are properly recorded, will give you the confidence that you're actually getting what you purchased and that some technical error won't deprive you of something you've worked hard to achieve.